GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_api.rst

 Master Flat Field
 =================
-GNIRS longslit flat field are normally obtained at night along with the observation sequence to match the telescope and instrument flexure.
+GNIRS longslit flat fields are normally obtained at night along with the observation sequence to match the telescope and instrument flexure.

 The GNIRS longslit flatfield requires only lamp-on flats.
 Subtracting darks